 It makes perfect sense for Evie and Dizzy to be so close: due to their specific Isle upbringings, they're both closer to the heroines of their tales than they are to the villains they're related to.

 Jay explains one thing the Isle does better than Auradon is that they dont care about gender if your skills are good, in order to argue why Lonnie should be allowed to join the fencing team whose rules state can only be made of men.
 What makes this statement even better is that the villain of the movie of Lonnies origin is a good example of such.
-When Mulan revealed to Shan Yu that she was the one that caused the avalanche killing nearly his whole army, unlike even her own fellow male soldiers who considered her actions dishonorable and no longer credible after finding out she was a woman, Shan Yu only saw her as the soldier from the mountains who took away his victory and a powerful threat standing in his way.
+When Mulan revealed to Shan Yu that she was the soldier that caused the avalanche killing nearly his whole army, unlike even her own fellow male soldiers who considered her hiding her gender dishonorable (either due to the law against women joining the army or because she lied to them about who she really was... because of said law), Shan Yu only saw her as the soldier from the mountains who took away his victory and a powerful threat standing in his way.

 As one troper pointed out, in "What's My Name?", Uma declares "Leaving us here will be their last regret!"...meaning that the other villains' kids are still there!
 Seriously, Auradon; did you learn nothing!